CAT supportsite: Digital assessment with Remindo

 Do you want all students to be presented with the same questions?
 Create a variant with a fixed order of questions (see step 4).

 • Please note!
-Remember to give this new recipe a different name than the source recipe.
+Remember to give this new blueprint a different name than the source blueprint.

 • Tip!
-Are you using a source recipe that you don’t want to be used as an exam in itself?
-Go to Settings on extradition and choose ‘Never extradite this recipe to the student view’.
-This way, you will make sure your source recipe remains just a source recipe.
+Are you using a source blueprint that you don’t want to be used as an exam in itself?
+Go to Settings on extradition and choose ‘Never extradite this blueprint to the student view’.
+This way, you will make sure your source blueprint remains just a source blueprint.

 Back